If you want to simplify your closet (and your life), consider minimalist fashion challenge Project 333.

 The challenge over delivered.
 Not only did I get the peace I wanted and the relief from decision fatigue, but I got so much more.
 I got my mornings back.
 I saved a bunch of money and redirected my resources (time, money, energy, attention) to things I actually care about.

-Lastly, even though I had been simplifying my life before I started Project 333, dressing with less gave me the confidence and motivation to live with less clutter and less space (moved from big house to small apartment).
+Lastly, even though I had been simplifying my life before I started Project 333, dressing with less gave me the confidence and motivation to live with less clutter and less space.

-If you want to simplify your closet, simplify your life and find a little peace, try Project 333.
+If you want to simplify your closet and find a little peace, try Project 333.

 Get your copy of Project 333, The Minimalist Fashion Challenge That Proves Less Really Is So Much More and trade stress and excess for a little peace.